 Q: What can people do to support the Conservancy?

-A: The Catalina Island Conservancy’s Board of Directors as a whole has responsibility for overall governance of the organization, and determining policy in the following areas: conservation, education and recreation programs, human resources, finance, development, community relations, operations, and strategic planning.
-In cases where the broader Island community may be impacted, community input is sought through a Conservation Council process established in 2004.
+A: The Catalina Island Conservancy Board of Directors as a whole has responsibility for overall governance of the organization, and determines policy in the following areas: conservation, education and recreation programs, human resources, finance, development, community relations, operations and strategic planning.

 The Conservancy relies on its members, donors and sponsors to allow us to continue our mission of being responsible stewards of the land through a balance of conservation, education and recreation.
 For more information about how you can help, click here